zyasui/HyperRAM_AXI4/README.txt

            This bit is automatically cleared, so the software doesn't need to write zero to this bit.

-    Bit 0: Write 1 to increment each delay tap value.
+    Bit 0: Write 1 to increase each delay tap value.
 If the delay tap value before incrementing is 31, the next value is undefined.
            This bit is automatically cleared, so the software doesn't need to write zero to this bit.